minelabwot/DeepLearning_WoT/DeepModelInImbalancedData.md

 [a simple process for using the depth model in imbalanced data](normalDetect.png)

-* ❤️ Hopefully, those ideas can help serve as a guide to all of you as you continue along this process. ❤️*
+*❤️ Hopefully, those ideas can help serve as a guide to all of you as you continue along this process.❤️*